are you in?

 Short videos and short lessons are helpful because learners start to get fatigued when there’s too much information.
 Short videos help you get higher completion rates because even if the topic is boring, logging in to watch a 5 to 10-minute video seems reasonable.
 People can fit that into their schedule.
 But if you’ve got a bunch of 1-hour videos, it gets harder for them to want to log in and watch them.

 What’s also nice is to have a goal for each module and even each lesson.
 That way, your learners know what to expect from each lesson.
 Again, this helps with completion rates, frustration, and just the urge to start skipping ahead.
 If you can tie in why they need to complete each lesson, then that’s even better.

 Creating smaller lessons may mean you need more videos within each module.
 That’s OK.
 If you can keep it to under 12 lessons per module, then that’s still very reasonable.
 Even more is OK if that’s what it takes to complete the module.

 At this point, you have a very detailed outline.
-Now in many cases, it's going to make the most sense to fill in the blanks with the outline and possibly even have a full script ready to go.
+Now in many cases, it’s going to make the most sense to fill in the blanks with the online course outline and possibly even have a full script ready to go.

 It’s really up to you and whatever your preference is.

 While an outline is enough for some, others need an entire script.
 A script will keep you from constantly saying Ummm and pausing while you’re thinking.
 If you’re new to this, then you may want to start with a script.

 I know I would rather watch polished videos and a script will help you accomplish that.
 If you’re going to have text-based lessons, then you have no choice but to create a script.
 The script will become your lessons.

 Even if you’re not going to write out a word for word script, start filling in the blanks with some extra details.
 These details might include stories, steps, information about each topic, and examples.